 DUI Charges: 3rd Time Offense

-When a person receives a third DUI within 7 years they face a category B felony.
+When a person receives a third DUI within seven (7) years they face a category B felony.
 This is the second highest level of felony in Nevada.
 For a DUI third offense, a person faces a minimum 1 year in prison.
 Also, a DUI 3rd offense is not probational.

 Whether you are a repeat offender or this is your first DUI, you need excellent legal counsel.
 Do not delay in getting a legal representation.

-The following chart displays some of the potential punishments that can be handed down as a result of being found guilty of DUI:
+The following chart displays some of the potential penalties that can be handed down as a result of being found guilty of DUI: